-Figure 3.2.4 and Table 3.2.1 show the mean error, mean absolute error (MAE), median error and standard deviation of the error calculated in euros (EUR) for studied bidding zone borders.
+Figure 3.2.4 and Table 3.2.1 show the mean error1, mean absolute error (MAE)2, median error3 and standard deviation of the error4 calculated in euros (EUR) for studied bidding zone borders.
 For all Nordic bidding zone borders the mean error is below zero.
 This means that on average the forecasted CZC cost is overestimated compared to the actual price difference (spread) on bidding zone borders.
 On many bidding zone borders, the mean errors are fairly small, which essentially means that negative errors tend to balance out positive errors.
-Mean absolute error shows, that several bidding zone borders between countries: NO1->SE3, NO4->SE1, SE4->DK2, and SE1->FI.
+Mean absolute error shows, that several bidding zone borders exhibit consistent and larger absolute errors - in particular, the bidding zone borders between countries: NO1->SE3, NO4->SE1, SE4->DK2, and SE1->FI.
 The median error -0.1 shown in Table 3.2.1 for all bidding zone borders is a result that spreads are most of the time zero or negative for each bidding zone border and direction.
 The standard deviation describes the variation in the resulting errors (Figure 3.2.4 and Table 3.2.1).
-The variation is largest for the bidding zone borders between countries SE1->FI, NO1->SE3 and SE4->DK2 - quite consistent with mean absolute error calculation
+The variation is largest for the bidding zone borders between countries SE1->FI, NO1->SE3 and SE4->DK2 - quite consistent with mean absolute error calculation results - but also quite large variations are for SE2->SE3 and SE3->SE4 bidding zone borders in Sweden.
+The high values from standard deviation of error calculation indicate that the errors are quite volatile

-&lt;sup>1 mean error: mean error refers to the average of all the errors in a set.
+1 mean error: mean error refers to the average of all the errors in a set.

-&lt;sup>2 mean absolute error: mean absolute error (MAE) uses absolute values of errors in the calculations, resulting in average errors.
+2 mean absolute error: mean absolute error (MAE) uses absolute values of errors in the calculations, resulting in average errors on these bidding zone borders.
+Volatility in errors implies mispricing day-to-day and thus largest effect to welfare.

-&lt;sup>3 median error: median is the average value of the observations that are ranked at numbers N / 2 and [N / 2] + 1, i.e. half the values are less than or equal to median, and half the values are greater than or equal to median.
+$^{^3}$ median error: median is the average value of the observations that are ranked at numbers N / 2 and [N / 2] + 1, i.e. half the values are less than or equal to median, and half the values are greater than or equal to median.
 When the mean and the median are the same, the dataset is more or less evenly distributed from the lowest to highest values.

-&lt;sup>4 standard deviation of error: Standard deviation measures the amount of variability from the individual data values to the mean, while the standard error of the mean measures how far the sample mean (average) of the data is likely to be from the true data population mean.
+4 standard deviation of error: Standard deviation measures the amount of variability from the individual data values to the mean, while the standard error of the mean measures how far the sample mean (average) of the data is likely to be from the true data population mean.